 Open the accessibility toolbar to change fonts and contrast, access a dictionary, use a ruler and more

-Percentages are all around us... we just don't see it most of the time.
+Percentages are all around us... we just don't see them most of the time.

-We may also need to calculate percentage decreases... sometimes good like a tax bill decreasing, or sometimes bad like the value of a car reducing.
+We may also need to calculate percentage decreases... sometimes good like a tax bill decreasing, or sometimes bad like the value of a something you own (like a car) reducing.

 Has he got bigger, or have I got smaller?